What Constitutes A Legal Knife?

 - The knife must be non locking

-- So, for the purpose of this comparison guide I have concentrated on LEGAL pocket knives for the UK only.
+- For the purpose of this comparison guide I have concentrated on LEGAL pocket knives for the UK only.

-I especially like the wood handle scales, that's a nice touch – not bad for under £30 inc VAT & delivery – a nice lightweight carbon steel knife and belt pouch… bargain.!
+I especially like the wood handle scales, that’s a nice touch – not bad for Under £20 – a nice lightweight carbon steel knife and belt pouch… bargain.!

 This is a very good EDC knife - I have owned this one for a while now and it has performed very well.